Schedule of Events 2018

 Please read below for an overview of major Commencement exercises.
-More information about the events listed below, as well as other school-specific ceremonies, will be posted soon.
-Graduate School of Arts and Sciences and professional school information for 2017 is posted to provide an snapshot of probable schedules.
-Updated schedules will be posted as they become available.
+More information about the events listed below, as well as other school-specific ceremonies, please see the menu on the left hand side of the page.

 Please note that no tickets are required for Baccalaureate, Class Day, or Commencement.

 Yale College Baccalaureate ceremonies

 Saturday, May 19 and Sunday, May 20

 (dates and times assigned by residential college; see schedule below)

 Woolsey Hall, corner of College and Grove Streets

 Since Yale’s first century, Yale College seniors and faculty have gathered on the Sunday before Commencement for the Baccalaureate ceremony, a ceremony with a Baccalaureate sermon at its heart.
 The sermon of days past has given way to an address by Yale’s president, with readings of scared texts, the participation of the university chaplain, and the singing of hymns and an anthem.
 Of the three main events of Commencement weekend - Baccalaureate, Class Day, and Commencement - Baccalaureate is the most formal.